 The onsite presentations will take place in the dedicated Abstract Hub - the Forum for Knowledge Mobilisation, a novelty of the 2018 Congress, and supported by the American Society of Clinical Oncology (ASCO) and the Canadian Partnership Against Cancer (CPAC).
 The Hub will be designed as a one-stop shop, well all abstract related presentations will take place.
 It aims to facilitate the interactions between the presenters and the participants whilst being easily accessible for all delegates.

-- The summary report of your successful policy / advocacy campaign
+- Summary report of a successful policy / advocacy campaign

-- The summary report of your dynamic fundraising campaign / funding model
+- Summary report of a dynamic fundraising campaign / funding model

-- Your innovative and impactful scientific study, describing the collection, analysis and interpretation of cancer-relevant data (clinical, behavioral...)
+- Innovative and impactful scientific study, describing the collection, analysis and interpretation of cancer-relevant data (clinical, behavioral...)

 - Abstract oral: 8 minute presentation (+ 2 min for Q&A), scheduled in a session